Auri-Fex/Halcova/halcova/stories/04_the_warden_story_v3.md

 *Nineteen years earlier.*

-The Pattern House smelled like incense and old paper, and Vàscalìn was trying not to shake.
+The Pattern House was heavy with incense and expectation, and Vàscalìn was trying not to shake.

 Fifteen years old.
 Ceremonial robes too heavy on her shoulders, the fabric scratching against her neck.
 Her parents flanked her—her father in his best merchant coat, her mother with her hair pinned up in the style of respectable women, both of them radiating a nervous energy she didn't understand.